grantcolley/battleships/README.md

 # The result

-After the agent ran the request in Visual Studio the result was incomplete.
+After the agent executed the request in Visual Studio, the solution was incomplete.

-While the agent had created projects for the class library `Battleships.csproj` and test project `Battleships.Tests.csproj`, the solution `Battleships.slnx` only contained `Battleships.Console.csproj` and `Program.cs` was empty.
+It created the class library project `Battleships.csproj` and the test project `Battleships.Tests.csproj`, but the solution file `Battleships.slnx` only included `Battleships.Console.csproj`, and `Program.cs` was empty.

-I had to prompt the agent to complete the task.
+I had to prompt the agent again to finish the job.

 ## Prompt 1.
-Add missing projects to the solution and fix references to missing projects
+Add missing projects to solution and fix all project references
 ```
 The solution `Battleships.slnx` doesnt contain `Battleships.csproj` or `Battleships.Tests.csproj`.
 It only contains `Battleships.Console.csproj`, which doesn't reference `Battleships.csproj`.
 Fix this.
 ```